-Odds are, no matter what topic you’re discussing or what content you teach, you will not have 100% of your students master the skill the first time you teach it.
+Odds are, no matter what topic you’re discussing or what grade levels you teach, you will not have 100% of your students master the skill the first time you teach it.
 This isn’t because we’re all terrible teachers; it’s because students learn in different ways and at different paces.
 This means that you will always have to schedule the time to reteach and take this into consideration when crafting a formative assessment.

 In order to determine what you need to reteach, you’ve probably collected a lot of data: assessment scores, exit tickets, universal screeners, benchmark scores, etc. Looking at all of this data can be suuuuper overwhelming.
 How do you know what “level” a student is on, anyway?
 If you’re like me, you probably started grouping kids by high, medium, and low using rather arbitrary rules like “they scored below 50% on the unit test,” or “they’re just low on every topic.”

-Here’s a new way to organize your reteaching strategies and take your reteach groups to the next level.
+Here’s a great way to organize your reteaching strategies with a new method and take your reteach groups to the next level.

 First off, what exactly are reteaching strategies?
 Reteaching strategies are what you do to address the needs of students who did not achieve mastery in a skill after initially teaching it.
 There are three main types of reteaching strategies in groups that are traditionally used: